MIDFIELDR/2019-midfield-institute/README.md

-Tis repository contains the source code for the  MIDFIELD Workshops website <https://midfieldr.github.io/workshops>.
+This repository contains the source code for the  MIDFIELD Workshops website <https://midfieldr.github.io/workshops>.